TheJelmega/prog-lang/design/README.md

 ### 7.1.2.
 File modules [↵](#71-module-item-)

-A file modulre refers to code located within an extrenal file.
+A file module refers to code located within an external file.
 If no explicit path is defined for the module, the path to the file will mirror the logical module path.
 All ancestor module path elements are represented by a path of nested directories within the artifact's source module.